TheTaylorLee/docker-transcodeautomation/README.md

 ### Environment Variables
 - If setting BACKUPPROCESSED to true be careful.
 This can easily lead to filling up drive free space dependent on media processed during the BACKUPRETENTION period.
+- If you use option 2 you might not leverage the MOVIESCRF and SHOWSCRF variables.
+Regardless you need to set those environment variables so that sourced functions will run will have certain requirements met.
+In that scenario the provided integer doesn't matter.

 ENV Variable | Required | Description | Example
 ---------|----------|---------|---------